FDA Updates 2026: New Regulations on Lead in Baby Food Explained

 Understanding the New Limits

-Previously, the FDA had shockingly few concrete limits for heavy metals in baby food.
-The new 10 ppb (parts per billion) and 20 ppb limits sound incredibly small.
+Before 2026, the FDA had shockingly few concrete limits for heavy metals in baby food.
+Under the agency's Closer to Zero plan, the FDA's finalized Action Levels now cap lead at 10 ppb (parts per billion) for fruits and vegetables and 20 ppb for root vegetables and dry cereals.
+Those numbers sound incredibly small.
 To visualize it: 10 ppb is equivalent to 10 drops of water in an Olympic-sized swimming pool.

 The FDA set the limit at what the agricultural supply chain could survive, not where the pediatricians wanted it.